nicolasberti/nicolasberti/README.md

 # Hi there!
-I'm Nicolás Berti 👋 I'm Software Engineer
+I'm Nicolás Berti 👋
+I'm Software Engineer.
+On GitHub you will find my academic and personal projects.

 ## ⚙️ Skills
 <a href="https://skillicons.dev">